kelvinng129/Context-Snapper-Chrome-Extensions/README.md

 Reference:https://youtu.be/E8gmARGvPlI?si=x23Y5ZFOFK7sYvdx

-Features
+Features:

 Instant Screenshot: Captures the visible part of your current tab immediately.
-Context Capture:*Automatically fetches the Page Title and URL.
+Context Capture:*Automatically* fetches the Page Title and URL.
 Smart Copying:
 1. Copy All: Copies the Image, Title, and clickable Link to your clipboard (great for pasting into Slack, Teams, or Notion).
 2. Copy Link: Copies just the URL.
 3. Copy Image:Copies just the screenshot.
 4. Download: Save the screenshot as a `.png` file locally.

-Installation
+Installation:

 From GitHub
 Since this project is open source, you can install it manually before it hits the Chrome Web Store: